All Episodes

 The House has voted to overturn an Obama administration drilling rule.

-The House today passed a resolution to reverse a pollution rule for oil and natural gas drillers that was put in place by the Obama administration, 221 to 191 to approve a congressional review act resolution against the Bureau of Land Management's methane venting and flaring rule.
+The House today passed a resolution to reverse a pollution rule for oil and natural gas drillers that was put in place by the Obama administration, 221 to 191, to approve a Congressional Review Act resolution against the Bureau of Land Management's methane venting and flaring rule.

-Now, if it's approved of the Senate and signed by Trump, the rule would come off the books for good and would once again open up the land to all kinds of drilling that Obama shut down.
+Now, if it's approved by the Senate and signed by Trump, the rule would come off the books for good and would once again open up the land to all kinds of drilling that Obama shut down.

 That will probably happen.

-Claims that the protesters in Berkeley were actually hired by Breitbart.
+The labor secretary, former labor secretary, Robert B. Rice, claims that the protesters in Berkeley were actually hired by Breitbart.

 That it was a Breitbart false flag.